Helicopter History Site

 It was successfully demonstrated to the US Army in 1924, with several free flights at College Park, Md.
 Airport.
 An example was in storage at the Smithsonian Air & Space Museum's Silver Hill Facility, in Maryland, USA and is now on display at the College Park Aviation Museum since 1998.

-Henry was the founder of Berliner Aircraft Company, - (later Berliner-Joyce Aircraft Co, which became part of North American Aviation in the early 30's) - and founder of Engineering Research Corporation, Riverdale, Maryland- producer of the Ercoupe.
+Henry was the founder of Berliner Aircraft Company, and founder of Engineering Research Corporation, Riverdale, Maryland- producer of the Ercoupe.